lmfit/lmfit-py/_sources/parameters.txt

 ===========================================================

 The lmfit package is designed to provide a simple way to build complex fitting models and apply them to real data.
-This chapter describes how to set up and perform simple fits, but does assume some basic knowledge of Python, Numpy, and modeling data.
+This chapter describes how to set up and perform simple fits.
+Some basic knowledge of Python, Numpy, and modeling data are assumed.

-To model data in the least-squares sense, the most important step is writing a function that takes the values of the fitting variables and calculates a residual function (data-model) that is to be minimized in the least-squares sense
+To do a least-squares fit of a model to data, or for a host of other optimization problems, the main task is to write an *objective function* that takes the values of the fitting variables and calculates either a scalar value to be minimized or an array of values that is to be minimized in the least-squares sense.
+For many data fitting processes, the least-squaers approach is used, and the the objective function should return an array of (data-model), perhaps scaled by some weighting factor such as the inverse of the uncertainty in the data.
+For such a problem, the chi-square (:math:`\chi^2`) statistic is often defined as:

 .. math::